Field (mathematics): Local fields

 These two types of local fields share some fundamental similarities.
-In this relation, the elements p ∈ Q_{p} and t ∈ F_{p}((t)) (referred to as uniformizer) correspond to each other.
+In this relation, the elements p ∈ Q_{p} and t ∈ F_{p}((t)) (referred to as the uniformizer) correspond to each other.
 The first manifestation of this is at an elementary level: the elements of both fields can be expressed as power series in the uniformizer, with coefficients in F_{p}.
 (However, since the addition in Q_{p} is done using carrying, which is not the case in F_{p}((t)), these fields are not isomorphic.)
 The following facts show that this superficial similarity goes much deeper: